vgoyal24/HairBundleLab/README.md

 * <code>bundleVisual.m</code>: This function file is used for visualizing your HB.
 It is employed in <code>ThreeStBundle_Index.m</code> to plot the HB and typically does not require direct editing unless you are curious about its implementation.

 ## Release Notes
+### v1.2
+Release date: 01-23-2025

+* Fixed an issue relating to geometry update in the GUI app.
+This update makes sure that the user-defined geometric properties are supplied to the backend Runge-Kutta solvers appropriately.

 ### v1.1
 Release date: 01-08-2025

-* Fixed an issue with data export feature in the app in older MATLAB versions.
+* Fixed an issue with the data export feature in the app in older MATLAB versions.

 ### v1.0
 Release date: 01-07-2025